UXDProtocol/uxd-program/README.md

     //
     // Accounting -------------------------------
     // Note : To keep track of the in and out of a depository
-    // Note : collateral and base are technically interchangeable as one Depository manage a single collateral
     //
-    // The amount of USDC InsuranceFund deposited/withdrawn by Authority on the underlying Mango Account - It doesn't represent the actual amount that varies based on Mango Account
+    // The amount of USDC InsuranceFund deposited/withdrawn by Authority on the underlying Mango Account - The actual amount might be lower/higher depending of funding rate changes
-    // Updated after each deposit/withdraw insurance fund
     // In Collateral native units
     pub insurance_amount_deposited: u128,
     //
-    // The amount of collateral deposited by users to mint UXD - The optimal size of the basis trade
+    // The amount of collateral deposited by users to mint UXD
     // Updated after each mint/redeem
     // In Collateral native units
     pub collateral_amount_deposited: u128,
     //
-    // The total amount of Redeemable Tokens this Depository instance is currently Hedging/Managing
+    // The amount of delta neutral position that is backing circulating redeemables.
     // Updated after each mint/redeem
     // In Redeemable native units
     pub redeemable_amount_under_management: u128,
+    //
+    // The amount of delta neutral position accounting for taker fees during mint and redeem operations, so with no equivalence circulating as redeemable.
+    //
+    // This represent the amount of the delta neutral position that is locked, accounting for fees settlements.
+    // Fee are paid in USDC, and so we keep a piece of the delta neutral quote position to account for them during each minting/redeeming operations.
+    //
+    // Updated after each mint/redeem (/rebalance_fees when implemented)
+    // In Redeemable native units
+    pub delta_neutral_quote_fee_offset: u128,
+    //
+    // The total amount of Redeemable Tokens this Depository instance hold
+    // This should always be equal to `delta_neutral_quote_position` - `delta_neutral_quote_fee_offset`
+    // This is equivalent to the circulating supply or Redeemable that this depository is hedging
+    // Updated after each mint/redeem (/rebalance_fees/rebalance when implemented)
+    // In Redeemable native units
+    pub delta_neutral_quote_position: u128,
+    //
+    // Should add padding?
 }
 ```